-Organizationally, the College of Management offers four undergraduate programs of study: (1) accountancy and information systems, (2) criminal justice and criminal justice management (3) economics and (4) management.
-The first three programs of study above lead to the degree of Bachelor of Business Administration.
-The last two programs of study above lead to the degree of Bachelor of Arts.
+Organizationally, the College of Management offers four undergraduate programs of study: (1) accountancy and information systems, (2) criminal justice and criminal justice management, (3) economics and (4) management.
+The Bachelor of Business Administration degree is offered in accountancy and information systems and in management, and the Bachelor of Arts degree is offered in economics and in criminal justice and criminal justice management.
 A minimum of 123 semester credits is required for the BBA degree, of which at least 51 must be upper level.
 The BA degree requires 120 credits with at least 48 upper-level credits.
 Students selecting a management program of study may choose to emphasize accounting, decision sciences, economics, finance, criminal justice management, management, logistics/physical distribution, marketing, personnel or production.
 At the graduate level, a Master of Business Administration degree program is offered.